simoncwang/LLMSpatialLayout/README.md

 If your version is older, try to upgrade your version as specified here: [Ollama docs](https://github.com/ollama/ollama/blob/main/docs/faq.md).
 I had to manually uninstall and re-install a new version (0.5.4) from the Ollama website.

-Finally, if using Ollama be sure to pull the models you want to use first before running the scripts.
+Then, be sure to pull the models you want to use first before running the scripts.

     ollama pull [model name]